Abu Simbel: Relocation

 In 1959, an international donations campaign to save the monuments of Nubia began: the southernmost relics of this ancient civilization were under threat from the rising waters of the Nile that were about to result from the construction of the Aswan High Dam.
+The resulting lake would raise the water level at Abu Simbel by up to 60 m.
+Once submerged the water would cause the sandstone from which they were constructed to lose its strength and durability.